404Setup/GoldPiglin/README.md

     enabled: true
     # Use Spigot's own canSee API instead of GoldPiglin's line of sight calculation
     native: false
+    # Inverted line of sight calculations to calculate entity line of sight instead of player line of sight
+    reversal: false
 ```

 ### Permission